Employer-Sponsored Health Promotion Programs - Health Cost Containment

 ||Research for this brief did not uncover any studies of the effectiveness of state laws to encourage more employers to offer, or more employees to participate in, worksite wellness programs.

-The following articles are published by third-party sources.
+The following reports and articles are published by third-party sources.
 NCSL is not responsible for the opinions expressed in such materials.

 About this NCSL project